u0693875-billprisbrey/Researcher-Turnover-in-Windows/Reports and Analyses/Dimensions-Age-Exploratory-Data-Analysis.md

 Out of the target population of 2,937 some 812 (28%) do not have matches.

-Machine learning was used to identify patterns in the missing data.
+Machine learning was used to identify patterns in the missing data by using the available data to classify whether a match in Dimensions data was "missing" or "present."
 If no patterns were found, and the missing matches were random, then the missing values could be imputed or the records with missing values removed with less impact on study conclusions.
 However, the presence of patterns in missing data would undermine study conclusions due to not fully scoping the situation.

 Identifying patterns could also help efforts to find matches.